traas-stack/auto-unit-test-case-generator/IMPORTANT_README_FOR_DEVELOPERS.txt

 ---------------------------------------------
 DO NOT USE System.exit

-Better to throw an exception, as the entry point of EvoSuite does some logging when ends.
+Better to throw an exception, as the entry point of SmartUt does some logging when ends.
-Furthermore, System.exit becomes problematic when unit testing EvoSuite.
+Furthermore, System.exit becomes problematic when unit testing SmartUt.